Our StriX satellites use Synthetic Aperture Radar (SAR) to observe and analyze the Earth’s surface down to sub-meter resolutions.

 Sliding Spotlight Mode

 In this mode, the antenna beam is steered during data acquisition to allow a longer observation of a selected area.
-Because the antenna beam moves at a slower rate, more data is collected, resulting in a nominal slant-range resolution of 0.5 meters and a nominal slant-azimuth resolution of 0.9 meters.
-Sliding Spotlight is the optimal mode for high-resolution capture.
+Because the antenna beam moves at a slower rate, more data is collected.
+Sliding Spotlight modes are available; one has 0.9 m ground range and 0.9 m azimuth resolution (Sliding Spotlight 1), whereas the other has 0.46 m ground range resolution and 0.5 m azimuth resolution (Sliding Spotlight 2).

 Specifications of Sliding Spotlight Mode